bpt26/usher_wiki/docs/source/matUtils.rst

 and associated regions in the first and second columns respectively.
 Multiple regions can be processed simultaneously; in this mode, introduction points will be checked for whether they have significant support for originating from another input region.

+matUtils introduce uses date ranges to sort the output so that the largest clusters occurring in the shortest timespan are printed first.
+Date can be automatically parsed from the sample name if the sample has standard formatting or passed in as a separate file with -M. In the latter case, the first row should be a header containing "sample_id" and "date" (other columns will be ignored).
+Each date included should be formatted as XXXX-XX-XX with zeroes filled in as needed (e.g. 2021-01-03) and samples excluded from this file but included in the sample region input (-s) will have their date ignored for the purposes of establishing active date ranges for their cluster.

 An example workflow for inferring and visualizing geographic introductions can be found :ref:`here <introduce-tutorial>`.

 Heuristic